episerver/content-graph-js-sdk/decoupled-site/README.md

 `CREATE DATABASE MusicFestival  ON (FILENAME = '/var/opt/mssql/data/musicfestival.mdf') FOR ATTACH;`

 ### Use Content Definitions
-We obviously use Content Definitions JS SDK to pull / push manifest.json as usual.
-The changes would be synced automatically into Content Graph.
-We already added 2 convenient commands (in `package.json`) to work with the SDK.
-To use more options of the SDK, please click [here](https://www.npmjs.com/package/@episerver/content-definitions).
+We can use Content Definitions JS SDK to pull / push manifest.json as usual.
+The changes would be synced automatically into ContentGraph.
+Use two convenient commands (in `package.json`) to work with the SDK.
 * Pulling manifest: `npm run content-definitions:pull`
 * Push manifest: `npm run content-definitions:push`

+To use more options of the SDK, please click [here](https://www.npmjs.com/package/@episerver/content-definitions).

->>*Note: When running the commands, please update the folder permission if you face with Permission denied issue on folder `[RootPath]/decoupled-site/frontend/node_modules/.bin/content-definitions`*
+>*Note: When running the commands, please update the folder permission if you face with Permission denied issue on folder `[RootPath]/decoupled-site/frontend/node_modules/.bin/content-definitions`*

-After updating contentTypes, we need to wait until the contentTypes would be synced into Content Graph (By checking schema at the [address](http://localhost:8082/EPiServer/ContentGraph/GraphiQL)).
-After that, we need to update graphql queries (at `graphql/` folder) matching with the changes then run `npm run generate:local` at `frontend` root folder to re-generate types in file `generated.ts`.
-Finally, we could update the DOM to match with the changes on `.tsx` files.
+After updating contentTypes, we need to
+1. Wait until the contentTypes would be synced into Content Graph (By checking schema at the [address](http://localhost:8082/EPiServer/ContentGraph/GraphiQL)).
+2. Update graphql queries (at `graphql/` folder) matching with the changes we made to content types, as neccessary.
+3. Run `npm run generate:local` at `frontend` root folder to re-generate types in file `generated.ts`.
+4. Finally, we could update the views in `.tsx` files to match with the changes to the schema.